Anarr/react-shopping-basket/README.md

-Now we have create a React component which show sole products and add onClick eventlsitener buttons each buuton click we add our product to Shopping basket
+Now we have create a React component which show sole products and add onClick eventlsitener buttons each buuton click we add our product to Shopping basket And if product already exists in basket then update its count